 - DSW/Retail Ventures

 - EBay/GSI Commerce/GSI Management

-Notable recent transactions include representing Google in its acquisition of Motorola Mobility and pending $2.35 billion divestiture of Motorola's "Home" business to Arris, Agilent in its acquisition of Dako, Stanley Black & Decker in its successful topping tender offer to acquire Niscayah, pending sale of the Hardware & Home Improvement business and numerous other M&A matters, the Special Committee of Interactive Data Corp in the company’s $3.4 billion LBO by a private equity consortium (the largest LBO of 2010), The Home Depot in its acquisitions of Red Beacon, BlackLocus, Hughes Supply, and all of the company’s other major acquisitions, Alpha Natural Resources in its $8.5 billion cash/stock merger with Massey Energy as well as its merger with Foundation and receipt of a large termination fee from Cleveland Cliffs Natural Resources, Kindred Healthcare in its leveraged acquisition of RehabCare and spin/merger of its institutional pharma business, CVCI in its LBOs of Ness Technologies and Keane, Stora Enso in the $2.5 billion leveraged sale of its North American operations, and Google in its acquisitions of AdMob, Admeld, Wildfire, ITA Software, and Waze.
+Notable recent transactions include representing Google in its acquisition of Motorola Mobility and its divestitures of Motorola’s mobile devices business to Lenovo and Motorola’s "Home" business to Arris for $2.35 billion, Agilent in its acquisition of Dako, Stanley Black & Decker in its successful topping tender offer to acquire Niscayah, sale of the Hardware & Home Improvement business and numerous other M&A matters, the Special Committee of Interactive Data Corp in the company’s $3.4 billion LBO by a private equity consortium (the largest LBO of 2010), The Home Depot in its acquisitions of Red Beacon, BlackLocus, Hughes Supply, and all of the company’s other major acquisitions, Alpha Natural Resources in its $8.5 billion cash/stock merger with Massey Energy as well as its merger with Foundation and receipt of a large termination fee from Cleveland Cliffs Natural Resources, Kindred Healthcare in its leveraged acquisition of RehabCare and spin/merger of its institutional pharma business, CVCI in its LBOs of Ness Technologies and Keane, Stora Enso in the $2.5 billion leveraged sale of its North American operations, and Google in its acquisitions of AdMob, Admeld, Wildfire, ITA Software, and Waze.

 In addition, he regularly represents major U.S. investment banking firms, including in connection with a number of raid defense assignments.

-He is recognized as a leading corporate lawyer in Chambers USA
+He is recognized regularly as a leading corporate lawyer in Chambers USA

 , IFLR 1000: The Guide to the World’s Leading Financial Law Firms